 Surveys and reports have revealed an approximately 50 percent increase in the funding of AI initiatives year over year for each of the past several years.
 The healthcare, pharma, and medical sectors are right there with other growth sectors, like manufacturing, retail, consumer engagement, entertainment, gaming, logistics and supply chain, government, finance, design, events and exhibitions, and scientific research.
 These macro trends were predicted to continue into 2022, and they have.
 However, more interesting are the different subfactors contributing to those trends, and this article will dissect and explore some of the different dimensions of these healthy AI growth trends.

 First is the most significant dimension of growth: AI applications are sprouting everywhere as organizations are demanding more productivity and value from their data, machine learning (ML), and AI assets and investments.
 This trend held up strongly in 2022, though the technical skills talent gap continues to impose increasing headwinds that are an impediment to this increasing momentum.
 Consequently, organizations will likely continue to opt for more low-code/no-code (LC/NC) deployments (such as AutoML) to harness and maintain the growing AI/ML momentum.
 Although these LC/NC deployments are often considered less perfect than manually intensive models that have been hand-tuned by AI/ML experts, nevertheless this LC/NC trend will further differentiate the AI leaders from the laggards, supporting the old saying that ‘getting things done is better than getting things perfect.’The content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.